Lean Six Sigma Tools

 Non-parametric test.
 Mean of samples are the same Not Normal Distribution Levene’s Test Variances are equal L-Statistic Non-parametric test.
 Variances are the same.
 F Distribution Mood’s Test Median chi2-Statistic Non-parametric test.
 Medians are equal.
 Chi2 Distribution Friedman’s Test Treatments F-Statistic Treatments are equal Chi2 Distribution

-The Power of a Value Stream:
+This Lean Six Sigma Tool shows the Power of a Value Stream: